-Join Angie Knight for an adventure in Peru week to from ocean to mountain.
-We’ll begin in LIma and end in Cusco and in between visit Pisco, sand board the giant dunes of Huacachina desert, sail with Humboldt penguins and sealions and discover Paracas National Reserve.
-Of course, we’ll spend extra time in the heart of the Inca Empire and the Sacred Valley and Machu Picchu!
+We’ll begin our adventure Lima and end in Cusco.
+In between, we’ll visit Pisco, sand board the giant dunes of Huacachina desert, sail with Humboldt penguins & sea lions, plus explore the Paracas National Reserve.
+Of course, we’ve planned extended time in the heart of the Inca Empire and the Sacred Valley and Machu Picchu!

 Each day will bring it’s own adventure – we’ll practice living yoga along the way and while in the sacred valley, we’ll have more time and space for formal classes each day.

 This adventure is limited to 16 participants and is accompanied by private and local guides.
 Please reserve early to ensure your space.

 Our incredible itinerary offers us a full experience of the best features of Peru from Lima to Cusco and in between.